Hank Azaria: Personal life

 In the early 1990s, Azaria was in a relationship with actress Julie Warner.
 His relationship with actress Helen Hunt began in 1994; they married in a traditional Jewish ceremony at the couple's home in Southern California on July 17, 1999.
 The two had appeared together in Mad About You and the Simpsons episode "Dumbbell Indemnity".
 After a year of marriage, Azaria moved out of the couple's home, and Hunt filed for divorce after a six-month separation, citing irreconcilable differences.
 The divorce was finalized on December 18, 2000.

 Azaria began dating former actress Katie Wright in 2007, and the two married later that year.
 They have a son named Hal (b.
 2009).
 The family has one dog, Truman, and two rescue cats, Mookie and Wilson.
 In 2013, the family began renting a home on 80th Street in Manhattan, with plans to make a final decision on where to live in two years.
 They previously lived in a four-bedroom house in Pacific Palisades, which Azaria bought from his Simpsons co-star Dan Castellaneta in 2011.
 Several weeks earlier, Azaria had sold his home in Bel Air.
-Azaria previously owned the fifth-floor co-op loft on Mercer Street in Manhattan's Soho neighborhood, which he bought from photographer Cindy Sherman in 2005, before selling it in 2013.
+Azaria previously owned a fifth-floor co-op loft on Mercer Street in Manhattan's Soho neighborhood, which he bought from photographer Cindy Sherman in 2005, before selling it in 2013.

-Azaria is a huge fan of the New York Mets.
-He is also a fan of the New York Jets.
+Azaria is a fan of the New York Mets and the New York Jets.

 Azaria suffered from alcoholism for several years.
 He credited his longtime friend Matthew Perry for encouraging him to attend Alcoholics Anonymous meetings and has been sober since about 2006.
 His contribution to the substance-free dorm at Tufts University inspired it to be renamed "Simpson House".

 Azaria is the godfather of Oliver Platt's son, George.
 He is also a regular poker player, appearing twice on Celebrity Poker Showdown and competing at other events, finishing a few places short of the bubble in the main event of the 2010 World Series of Poker.
-Azaria is a supporter of the Democratic Party.
-He enjoys the music of Elvis Costello and Bruce Springsteen he has stated that he would have been a therapist if he were not an actor.
+Azaria donated to several Democratic Party candidates in the 1990s and 2000s.
+He enjoys the music of Elvis Costello and Bruce Springsteen, and he has stated that he would have been a therapist if he were not an actor.
 Azaria co-founded the educational support charity, "Determined to Succeed".

 On May 22, 2016, he was awarded the Honorary degree of Doctor of Humane Letters (DHL) from Tufts University.